xHotShotsx/Typology/Socionics/Partition Spaces/Dichotomies/Tencer-Minaev/Dichotomy Table (Tencer-Minaev).md

 1 \quad \text{if } t \notin \mathfrak{t}_{1}
 \end{cases} $$

 We fix the sociotype ILE as the reference element and identify it with the zero vector.
-Accordingly, for every dichotomy $\mathfrak{d}$, the assignment of valeus for 0 and 1 is chosen so that $ \mathfrak{d}
+Accordingly, for every dichotomy $\mathfrak{d}$, the assignment of valeus for 0 and 1 is chosen so that $\mathfrak{d}(\mathrm{ILE}) = 0$.
+All trait values and vector representations

 ## Mathematical Correspondences
 ### Alphabetic Correspondences